litetex-oss/prometheus-slim/README.md

 ## Why?

-While inspecting prometheus that the binary is huge (200MB) and contains a lot of 3rd party vendor code that I will likely never need.
+While inspecting prometheus I found out that the binary is huge (200MB) and contains a lot of 3rd party vendor code that I will likely never need.

 After removing this code the binary was 3-4x smaller.